1jour1vin

 Wine rated (2024 guide) 99/100

-This iconic champagne from a single vineyard comes from a steep south-facing hillside overlooking the Marne River.
-This new cuvée, still young but with magnificent potential, is rich in floral aromas and dense white fruit, streaked with minerality.
-Best enjoyed from 2026 onwards.
+This iconic single-vineyard champagne comes from a steep, south-facing hillside overlooking the Marne River.
+This new cuvée, still young but with magnificent potential, is rich in floral aromas and dense white fruit notes, with hints of minerality.
+Best enjoyed starting in 2026.

 Vinous